gibaus/gibaus/README.md

-### Hi there 👋
+Hi there 👋

-I create application on the web

-And...
-I create online courses in french to help developers to master modern web technologies.

-### Contact me
+in professional reskilling

+I am looking for new skills to increase my knowledge

+open to all who can increase my learning abilities

-Added the `Mon 3 Jan 2022`
+added on 3 Jan 2024

-Last update on Fri Jan 06 2024
+update on 2024-01-06

-**361 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gibot ❤️